**UPDATE 23 JULY 2020, by KLM**

 Camelina is a plant that grows on Mediterranean soil with little to no fertility and has no negative effects on the production of nearby crops.
 It can reduce CO2 to about 70% compared to fossil kerosene.
 And compared to used cooking oil to about 80%.

-When was biofuel first used on a commercial flight?
+When was biofuel mixed with kerosine used on a commercial flight?

-Biofuel was certified for aviation in 2011 and KLM was the first airline to fly with biofuel on a commercial flight.
+Biofuel was certified for aviation in 2011 and KLM was the first airline to fly with a small percentage biofuel on a commercial flight.
 The biofuel was supplied by SkyNRG, a Dutch company established by KLM and others, which is now the market leader in providing sustainable jet fuel.

 Do other forms of transport use biofuel?